Electrician Insurance: Costs, Public Liability & PI Cover

 Beyond protection, insurance is a practical requirement.
 You cannot join a competent person scheme without it, most commercial clients require proof of insurance before hiring you, and many customers specifically ask to see your insurance certificates before allowing work to start.

-The good news is that electrician insurance is relatively affordable.
-A comprehensive package covering public liability, professional indemnity, and tool cover typically costs 400 to 800 pounds per year — a small price for the peace of mind and professional credibility it provides.
-Factor this into your day rate calculations.
+The good news is that electrician insurance is relatively affordable — a small price for the peace of mind and professional credibility it provides.
+Factor it into your day rate calculations.

 Public Liability Insurance